MV Princess of the Orient: Sinking

-On September 18, 1998 around almost 10 PM, the Princess of the Orient sailed from Manila to Cebu City during the onslaught of typhoon Vicki.
+On September 18, 1998 around almost 10 PM, the Princess of the Orient sailed from Manila to Cebu City during the onslaught of Typhoon Vicki.
 Initially, a list of three degrees was observed at the portside, which had continuously increased.
 At the same, time, winds and waves were hitting the ship on its starboard side.
 The waves were at least seven to eight meters in height and the wind velocity was 25 knots.

 Due to large swells and excessive movement, the solid and liquid cargo below decks shifted its weight to port, contributing to the tilted position of the ship.
 The captain ordered a reduction in the ship's speed to 14 knots, and put ballast water in the starboard-heeling tank, hoping to stop the continuous listing of the ship.
 This action was in vain, as the vessel was already listing between 15 and 20 degrees to her portside.

 In spite of being in a dangerous situation, the captain performed various starboard maneuvers, which added to the ship's tilting.
-As the ship was already inclined at an angle of 15 degrees along with the instantaneous movement of the ship, the cargo below deck completely shifted in position and weight towards portside.
-Two hours after leaving Manila harbor, the ferry tilted 30 to 45 degrees to its port side, making it impossible to recover.
+As the ship was already inclined at an angle of 15 degrees along with the instantaneous movement of the ship, the cargo below deck completely shifted in position and weight towards the port side.
+Two hours after leaving Manila harbor, the ferry tilted 30 to 45 degrees, making it impossible to recover.